theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

     <img src="https://lh4.googleusercontent.com/-aBOghuv1Vz8/UPMUC9AhpYI/AAAAAAAACs4/EuPORmOUhgA/s720/firewall-settings.png" />
 </div>

-Click 'Continue' to bring up the review page and then click 'Launch' to launch your server!
+Click 'Continue' to bring up the review page and then click 'Launch' to start your server!

 We will want to reserve a static IP address for our server, so its IP address doesn't change every time we restart it.
 To do this click the 'Elastic IPs' item on the left hand menu and click the 'Allocate New Address' button.
 A confirmation dialog pops up; click the 'Yes, Allocate' button.